yanneta/msds692/hws/hw2/pipeline.md

 ### Parsing simple CSV files

-It's often best to start with a tiny input example before tackling a bigger data set.
-I made a small CSV file:
+It's often best to start with a tiny input example before tackling a bigger data set:

 ```csv
 when,a,b